Gateway Edge Agent Usage

 #

-# WEGnology Access Key for connecting the device to the MQTT broker
+# WEGnology Access Key for Agent

 # CLI: --access-key